 Knits and beanies are a great way to protect your hair from the raging winds.
 Wear headwear and scarves (depending on the length of your hair) made with a silk or satin lining!
 This lining will protect your hair from the headwear's acrylic material known to cause breakage.

-In your current winter-hat doesn’t have a silk or satin lining head over to your local beauty supply store and purchase a satin scarf for a few buck!
+In your current winter-hat doesn't have a silk or satin lining head over to your local beauty supply store and purchase a satin scarf for a few bucks!
 You can also sew that into the inside of your hat.
 Note that because fabrics like wool and acrylic can be drying, if you are wearing your curls out be sure to apply an oil-based moisturizer before putting on your hat.